1971 NHL amateur draft

-The 1971 NHL amateur draft was the ninth NHL entry draft.
-It was held on June 10, 1971, at the Queen Elizabeth Hotel in Montreal, Quebec.
+The 1971 NHL amateur draft was the ninth draft for the National Hockey League.
+It was held on June 10, 1971, at the Queen Elizabeth Hotel in Montreal.

 The last active player in the NHL from this draft class was Larry Robinson, who retired after the 1991–92 season.

 Selections by round

 Below are listed the selections in the 1971 NHL amateur draft.